 Brown's Island

 On the north side of the river, cross the bridge over the Haxall Canal to Brown's Island.
 The island is a popular spot for special events and concerts in Richmond.
-It is also the start of the T Pott bridge and the Canal Walk.
+It is also the start of the T Pott Bridge and the Canal Walk.

-Canal Walk
+Riverfront Canal Walk

-The 1.25-mile Canal Walk is marked with interesting medallions, statues, and exhibits that highlight the area's role through four centuries of Richmond's history.
-When you reach the Power Plant near 11th Street, you'll see fantastic murals that were created during the first RVA Street Art Fest.
+When you reach the old Power Plant near 11th Street, you'll see fantastic murals created during the RVA Street Art Fest.

-The Canal Walk continues on the city side of the floodwall, following the James River and Kanawha Canal through the Shockoe Slip neighborhood.
+The Canal Walk follows the James River and Kanawha Canal through the Shockoe Slip neighborhood.
 You'll pass below the railroad lines at Triple Crossing.
 Richmond is the only city in the world with a triple main-line railroad crossing still in operation.
-Be sure to stop at the monument to Henry “Box” Brown, a slave who made a desperate and dangerous journey to freedom after his wife and three children were sold away.

-Bike the Virginia Capital Trail
+Virginia Capital Trail

 The Canal Walk ends at the floodwall, but if you continue through the door you'll reach the Virginia Capital Trail.
 This 52-mile dedicated, paved bike trail runs from Richmond to Jamestown along the Route 5 corridor.
-Richmond is Virginia’s current capital, and Jamestown was its first, so the trail is well named.
-Rent a bike from Richmond Bike Share, which has 20 stations around town.

 Boating and Swimming in Downtown Richmond

-Riverside Outfitters runs an outpost near Brown’s Island that rents kayaks and SUPs in the summer.
-You can also swim in the river from Tredegar Beach, at the edge of Brown's Island.
 This is a nice calm area for kids to splash around as long as you don't venture out into the main flow.
 Also note that swimming is prohibited if the water level reaches 9 feet, and life jackets are required at 5 feet and up.
 Also, avoid swimming after heavy rains as run-off can mean unsafe bacteria levels.

 Explore a Richmond Neighborhood

-Shockoe Slip is one of the city's oldest neighborhoods, where restaurants, bars, and shops line the cobblestone streets.
-Drive or walk through the Fan District to see beautiful 19th and 20th-century architecture on quiet residential streets.
-At the western edge of the Fan, Carytown is a fun street lined with quirky shops and tasty food.
+- Shockoe Slip is one of the city's oldest neighborhoods, where restaurants, bars, and shops line the cobblestone streets.
+Much of the Canal Walk is in Shockoe Slip.

-Jackson Ward, a National Landmark Historic District, was one of the most important black neighborhoods in the 19th and early 20th centuries.
+- Jackson Ward, a National Landmark Historic District, was one of the most important black neighborhoods in the 19th and early 20th centuries.
 Stop at Broad and Brook Streets to learn about Maggie L. Walker, a leader in the African-American community and the first female bank president (of any race) in the US.

 Richmond neighborhoods host special weekend events throughout the year.
 For example, enjoy carriage rides and performances in the Court End neighborhood each December.

-Virginia State Capital
+Virginia State Capitol

-The Virginia State Capital building was designed by Thomas Jefferson in the Monumental Classical style.
-A 2007 renovation added an underground Visitors Center on the south side of the square where you enter the building.
-Visitors can explore on their own or join a scheduled tour.
+Visitors can explore the Virginia Capitol on their own or join a scheduled tour.
 Don't miss the life-size marble statue of George Washington surrounded by busts of 7 other Virginia-born presidents and Lafayette under the beautiful rotunda.

 Poe Museum

-One of the more unusual places to visit in historic Richmond VA is the Poe Museum.
-The museum honors the life of Richmond-native and beloved author Edgar Allen Poe.
-Displays include the largest collection of Poe manuscripts, personal belongings, and memorabilia in the world.
-Upstairs in the Exhibit House, you can take a selfie “under the floorboards” of The Tell-Tale Heart or behind the bricks of The Black Cat.
-The Poe Museum hosts monthly “Unhappy Hours” and other special events, and the shop has some great Poe-inspired gifts.
+One of the more unique places to visit in historic Richmond VA is the Poe Museum.
+The museum honors the life of Richmond native and beloved author Edgar Allan Poe.
+Displays include the largest collection of Poe manuscripts, personal belongings, artifacts, and memorabilia in the world.

 St. John's Church

-One of the most important historical sites in Richmond VA is St. John's Church.
-This is the site of Patrick Henry's famous “Give me liberty or give me death” speech to delegates at the Second Virginia Convention including George Washington and Thomas Jefferson.
 Guided tours of St John's Church, led by costumed interpreters, explain the ideas and Virginia events that led to the American Revolution.
 You can also tour the graveyard on a self-guided tour or with a guide.
 From Memorial Day to Labor Day, re-enactors bring the famous speech to life every Sunday afternoon.

-Tredegar Iron Works and the American Civil War Museum
+American Civil War Museum at Historic Tredegar

 Hollywood Cemetery